yurei-dll/openai-tunnel-kit/README.md

 `setup-env` validates and copies the MCP configuration, creates the profile, encrypts the runtime API key with `systemd-creds --user`, installs the systemd user unit, and enables and starts it.
-The key is decrypted by systemd only for the running service and is not written to the generated profile `.env`.
+The toolkit's service launcher decrypts the host-bound credential with `systemd-creds --user` immediately before executing `tunnel-client`; the key is not written to the generated profile `.env`.

 The recommended `CONTROL_PLANE_API_KEY_FILE` variable points to a file containing only the key.
 It keeps the secret out of the sourceable setup file